 Need a little help with the visualization?
 The volume of recyclable material collected from the curb in Kane County over a year would just about fill Soldier Field.

 Once it is collected from the curb, this mountain of recyclables is delivered to Material Recovery Facilities (MRFs, pronounced like “smurfs” without the S) in the area.
 This is where all of the garbage is removed from the recycling and the recyclable material is sorted out before shipping it off to re-manufacturers.

 Why do I have to sort this stuff out when they sort it anyway?

 We all have to do our best to follow the curbside recycling guidelines in order to make the sorting system as efficient as possible.

 Once it reaches the tipping floor at the MRF, the material is moved with a front loader (tractor) onto the conveyor belt into the facility where it is sorted via a combination of machines and people sorters.

-The conveyor belt is 3 feet wide and about a foot deep with material and it is moving fast.
+The Conveyors are 3 feet wide and about a foot deep with material and it is moving fast.
 I have worked on one of these lines before, and it is HARD work.